codekilo/signalk-cloud-transport/README.md

 ## Use

 ### Transmitter
-run `signalk-cloud-tx`
+run `signalk-cloud-tx` in a directory that also has the `config/` directory

 ### Receiver
-run `signalk-cloud-rx`
+run `signalk-cloud-rx` in a directory that also has the `config/` directory.
+This config file should contain the token for the websocket connection if required.

 ## Configuration

-The configuration for the transmitter is in `config/default.json` and `config/paths.json`.
-The receiver can't be configured right now.
+The configuration for the transmitter is in `config/transmitter/default.json` and `config/transmitter/paths.json`.
+The configuration for the receiver is located in `config/receiver/default.json`.